 Good to Party, Good to Go

 It didn’t take too long for this one to get spoiled too.
 As much as one looks forward to it, according to a recent study, your own birthday may be a health hazard to you.
-But as you simply can’t stay clear from it as you’ve wished pretty much since your 30th came and went like a night thief, there’s not much point in such a research, now is there?
+But as you simply can’t stay clear from it, as you’ve wished pretty much since your 30th came and went like a night thief, there’s not much point in such a research, now is there?

-And here’s another finding making people wonder, wasn’t anything else worthier finding? when it comes to births, not all days are equal and some produce more Americans than others.
+And here’s another finding making people wonder, wasn’t anything else worthier finding?
+When it comes to births, not all days are equal and some produce more Americans than others.
 Now just imagine that, in old times, anyone armed with these two sets of data could become a king, an oracle, or at least, save themselves from a nice bonfire put up to send them off, birthdays be damned.

 A word to the weary, though.
 Our brain is trained to see coincidences, even when statistically, what’s coinciding may be just an inevitability.
 Also, with help from computers to crunch and cross reference astronomical amounts of data, even the science of statistics can be misleading, by predisposing the researcher to see trends where there aren’t any.
 For more on that, read again the second sentence of this graph.

-It’s never too much to add too that this kind of study may have a built-in self-fulfilling predicament in them.
-Impressionable minds are prone to seek clues for the ‘right time’ to act upon deep-seated resolutions.
+It’s never too much to add too that this kind of study may have a built-in self-fulfilling predicament in it.
+Impressionable minds are prone to seek clues for the ‘right time‘ to act upon deep-seated resolutions.
 Then again, their breaking point may come at much less explicit conditions, so to speak, or for no apparent reason at all.
 Now these afflicted souls have one more reason to be fearful.

 LET US COUNT THE DAYS